A musical partnership

 Throughout the ‘70s and ‘80s Howard and Blaikley expanded their writing into new fields – a children's musical radio series, Timbertops, scores for two West End musicals, Mardi Gras which ran for 210 performances at the Prince of Wales Theatre, and The Secret Diary of Adrian Mole which occupied Wyndham’s Theatre for almost a year and a half.
 Ken Tynan commissioned them to write a musical sketch for his erotic revue, Carte Blanche.
 They also contributed award-winning scores for the classic BBC drama series Miss Marple, and By The Sword Divided and, for Thames Television, The Flame Trees of Thika.
 A collaboration with the distinguished maverick psychiatrist R.D.
 Laing led to the album Life Before Death.

-They continue to work together in new musical projects and their large and varied musical catalogue continually appears in new guises, from commercials for Kellogg’s Special K, to a ‘dance sculpture’ by artists Gilbert and George, and a particularly violent sequence in Quentin Tarantino’s movie Deathproof.
+They continued to work together in new musical projects and their large and varied musical catalogue often appears in new guises, from commercials for Kellogg’s Special K, to a ‘dance sculpture’ by artists Gilbert and George, and as accompaniment to a particularly violent sequence in Quentin Tarantino’s movie Deathproof.
+In 2021 director Edgar Wright released his successful film drama Last Night in Soho with the original recording as the title theme.

-Ken has also become an eminent independent film maker specialising in drama, music and documentary films which have won or been nominated for the most prestigious broadcasting awards.
-He is currently a director of Landseer Productions Ltd in London.
+Ken also became an eminent independent film maker, specialising in drama, music and documentary films which have won or been nominated for the most prestigious broadcasting awards.
+Until 2019 he was a director of Landseer Productions in London.